MitchelldeVrees/ikeawebscraper/README.md

 - **Email-based watches**: No account needed, just provide your email
 - **Store-specific monitoring**: Watch products at your preferred IKEA store
+- **Multi-store coverage**: Monitor the same article across multiple IKEA NL stores at once
+- **Quantity thresholds**: Choose how many available units should trigger an alert
+- **CSV import/export**: Download a template, fill in product IDs & quantities, and import watches in bulk
+- **Account preferences**: Store your driving origin and vehicle fuel usage for future mileage cost estimates
 - **Automated checking**: Runs every 4 hours (07:00, 11:00, 15:00, 19:00, 23:00, 03:00)
 - **Smart matching**: Fuzzy product name matching to catch variations
 - **Duplicate prevention**: Won't spam you with the same deal twice